-The following is a listing of our Programs and Initiatives for 2023:
+The following is a full listing of 2023 Programs and Initiatives:

 The following Executive Director meetings are scheduled for 2023: